 The literacy program is intended to teach adults who cannot read, write or perform basic arithmetic.
 The Pre-GED and GED programs are designed for those who have not completed a secondary education program in the United States and who have not passed the General Educational Development (GED) Test battery (high school equivalency).
 The GED testing program is intended for adults 19 years of age and older.
 However, students 17 and 18 years of age may meet other test requirements.
-The citizenship training program focuses upon test preparation and procedures for U.S. citizenship.
-The employment skills program is open to students concurrently enrolled in other AED programs or as a separate option.
+The citizenship training program is open to students preparation and procedures for U.S. citizenship.
+The employment skills program is open to students a separate option.